CodingWithEnthusiasm/My-Projects/README.md

 2. Borrow book is a borrow book app writeen in C# the user is needed Visual Studio to run the project, the login and password are admin and 123

-2. C++ SDL graphics project which generates a simple 3D figure image and can be runned on any IDE which supports C++ and SDL library
+3. C++ SDL graphics project which generates a simple 3D figure image and can be runned on any IDE which supports C++ and SDL library

+4. The Door&Lock is a code and PDF document with description to my old Arduino project for door lock with code system.
+It can be runned on simulators like Tinkercad or real Arduino circuit :)

+5. Game of life is a Conway's Game of life algorithm with an actual animation of a process writeen in Python.
+Pycharm is required to run it

 3. GeoPulse application is a navigation application created with Python programming language and using OpenCage and OpenRoute services for converting actual addresses into coordinates points and Folium for the usage of interactive map,